shuffle-project/melvin-asr/example/POC_parallel_transcription/README.md

 # Parallel Transcription

-Currently we are using multiple WhisperModel classes multithreading in our code to transcribe audio files in parallel, in this POC we want to test if the option "num_workers" is an valid option for parallel transcription.
-We also want to see how the "cpu_threads" argument does change the way the transcription performs.
+We used multiple WhisperModel classes (The Class provided by faster-whisper package) with multithreading in our code to transcribe audio files in parallel.
+In parallel means transcribing multiple files at the same time using one ASR-API Docker container.
+In this proof of concept (POC), we aim to find the best option to transcribe multiple files in parallel for CPU and Cuda workloads.

-Looking at this topic, we want to make sure that the performance of one instance is as good as two or more model instances (Instances of the class WhisperModel of the faster-whisper package), or event better.
+For CPU, we need to determine whether to use a single WhisperModel class from the faster-whisper package in the code or multiple instances.
+Additionally, we want to test two parameters of the WhisperModel class: the “num_workers” option, which may be a valid choice for parallel transcription, when using one instance and the “cpu_threads” argument, to see how it affects transcription performance.

+For GPU, we need to determine whether to use a single WhisperModel class in the code or multiple instances as well.
+Besides that, we want to see how the performance will work out when transcribing multiple files on one GPU at a time.

-Points we want to analyse are formulated below:
+The points we want to analyze are outlined below:

-See the scripts `transcribe_multi_model.py` & `transcribe_one_model.py` for better understanding.
+See the scripts in this directory and the data for better understanding.

+## CPU

-## Data
+### Data

 To make the decision based on data, we created PDF files of our findings in the `./data` folder.
 Please have a look for deeper insights.

+### How is the performance of one WhisperModel instance compared to multiple instances

+The performance seems pretty close - in case the other parameters are also matching.

+1. One WhisperModel instance, using 1 Thread and having 2 num_workers as argument, using 2 cores - the transcription time is ~15 sec.
+1. Two WhisperModel instances, using 1 Thread and having 1 num_workers as argument, using 2 cores - the transcription time is ~16 sec.

+Conclusion: The option num_workers seems to do the same as multiple instances.

+See `./data` for more data.

-## Does num_workers enable multiples transcription processes in parallel?
+### Does the num_workers option enable multiples transcription processes in parallel?

 Yes, even without the options set to a number > 1, it is possible to use one WhisperModel instance to run multiple transcription processes in parallel.
 The performance seems to improve if a reasonable amount of workers is passed as argument.
+Best solution seems to pass the same num_workers as files are transcribed in parallel.

 See `https://github.com/SYSTRAN/faster-whisper/issues/100`for more information.

-### Is it only queueing the file for transcription?
+### Is faster_whisper queueing the file for transcription or are they running in "real" parallel?

 The files are transcribed in parallel, this is the output of the `transcribe_one_model.py` script.
 The time it takes makes it obvious.